 Injuries during School or School Activities

 Just like any other property, injuries that occur at school can fall under premise liability law.
 This means that the school has an obligation to keep their school safe and free of any hazards.
 Children often partake in activities at school that could get them injured, like recess or sports.
 Most of these activities are not viable reasons to sue the school.
 However, if your student was hurt because of the school's negligence, you may be able to file a claim against the school or school district.

 Of course, if your child is physically injured because of bullying or a fight, you may also be able to file a suit against the other student's parents.

 If your child was injured in a school bus accident, the school, district, or even the driver may be liable.
 You may also be able to file a claim against the other vehicle's driver if more than just the bus was involved in the crash.
 This and many other circumstances may provide a way toward full compensation for your child's injury.

-If your child has been bullied or injured at school, you may be able to against them.
+If your child has been bullied or injured at school, you may be able to file a claim or lawsuit against them.
 However, this is not as easy as it may be when dealing with private parties.
 This is because schools are protected by something called sovereign or government immunity.